-Occupying an idyllic spot on Stackpole Estate with miles of spectacular walks starting immediately from the front door; a loop around the Stackpole National Nature Reserve in the Pembrokeshire Coast National Park.
-The picturesque walk takes you through the impressive Stable Block, passing the Dairy, which now houses an exhibition of the history of the Estate, the path leads you to the Lily Ponds, dunes of Stackpole Warren, the clifftops of Stackpole Head, Barafundle Bay, the ancient Stackpole Quay before walking over the Eight Arch Bridge and back to the cottage, the private garden is ideal for unwinding and al fresco dining to the tune of birdsong.
+Occupying an idyllic spot on Stackpole National Trust Estate with miles of spectacular walks starting immediately from the front door; a loop around the Stackpole National Nature Reserve in the Pembrokeshire Coast National Park.
+The picturesque walk takes you through the impressive Stable Block, passing the Dairy, which now houses an exhibition of the history of the Estate, the path leads you to the Stackpole Lily Ponds, dunes of Stackpole Warren, the clifftops of Stackpole Head, Barafundle Bay, the ancient Stackpole Quay before walking over the Eight Arch Bridge and back to Cooper's Dip Holiday Cottage, the private garden is ideal for unwinding and al fresco dining to the tune of birdsong.

 The National Trust manages 2000 acres of the Stackpole Estate, a wonderful combination of natural and carefully designed landscape.
 Part of the estate was laid out in the 18th century in Romantic style with water features, bridges, grottos, an icehouse, woodland gardens, and a summer house.

 When to Visit

 Spring is when the estate truly comes alive, spot the swans pairing up on Bosherston Lakes, corvids building their nests and sap rising in woodland trees like sycamore and elder.
 Later into the season, you'll be greeted with blankets of bluebells in the woods, a heightened birdsong and colonies of coastal birds on the sea cliffs.
 In the Summer run through leafy ancient woodland an enjoy picnics on beach.
 The colder months are a great time to see migrating birds; bitterns make regular visits and the robins and blue tits will feed from your hand.